aspose-cells/Aspose.Cells-API-References/english/net/aspose.cells.charts/chart/toimage/_index.md

 The type of the image is specified by using `imageType`.
 The following types are supported: ImageType.Bmp, ImageType.Gif, ImageType.Png, ImageType.Jpeg, ImageType.Tiff, ImageType.Emf.

 If the width or height is zero or the chart is not supported according to Supported Charts List, this method will do nothing.
-Please refer [Supported Charts List](http://www.aspose.com/documentation/.net-components/aspose.cells-for-.net/converting-chart-to-image.html) for more details.

 ### See Also